Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Results

 The obtained anisotropy profiles of the different populations are shown for RS, GV, and BC galaxies in Fig.~\ref{fig:anis_subsamples}.
-By also comparing these plots with Fig.~\ref{fig:anis_profile}, relative to the profile obtained with the mixed sample, we note that all the profiles are similar within the uncertainties, with broader 1 and $2\,\sigma$ regions in the centre (within $R \lesssim 1.0 \, \mathrm{Mpc}$) with respect to the outskirts.
+By also comparing these plots with Fig.~\ref{fig:anis_profile}, relative to the profile obtained with the mixed sample, we note that all the profiles are similar within the uncertainties.
+The orbits are predominantly radial in the outskirts and in the centre, where the broader 1 and $2\,\sigma$ regions (within $R \lesssim 1.0 \, \mathrm{Mpc}$) provide consistency with isotropy.
 However, some differences in the median profiles are observed: in particular, the behaviour of RS galaxies is very similar to that of the mixed sample, showing a general tendency towards radial orbits both in the central regions and in the outskirts.
-BC galaxies, on the other hand, display even more radial orbits in the outskirts, while remaining similar to the RS population in the core.
-Finally, GV galaxies exhibit a strong increase in radial anisotropy in the central region, whereas their outer orbits remain comparable to those of RS galaxies.
-These results are consistent with a scenario in which young, star forming galaxies fall into the cluster from the outer regions and transition to the GV phase as they approach the cluster core, likely as a consequence of substantial ram-pressure stripping.
-This evolutionary pathway could be investigated splitting the sample in other subclasses (e.g. from the Star Formation Rate (SFR) vs $M_*$ diagram) but we do not expect significant differences in the results.
-As a simple test, we split the full sample of galaxies into two equal population stellar mass bins and performed the same \textsc{MG-MAMPOSSt} analysis as that for the three colour classes.
-The results are reported in Appendix \ref{app:high-vs-low-mass}.
+The BC galaxies, on the other hand, display even more radial orbits in the outskirts, while remaining similar to the RS population in the core.
+Finally, GV galaxies exhibit an increase in radial anisotropy in the central region (where, however, uncertainties are quite high), whereas their outer orbits remain comparable to those of RS galaxies.
+These results are consistent with a scenario in which young, star-forming galaxies fall into the cluster from the outer regions and transition to the GV phase as they approach the cluster core, likely as a consequence of substantial ram-pressure stripping.

+This evolutionary pathway could be investigated by splitting the sample in other subclasses (e.g. from the star formation rate (SFR) vs $M_*$ diagram) but we do not expect significant differences in the results.
+As a simple test, we split the full sample of galaxies into two equal population stellar mass bins and ran \textsc{MG-MAMPOSSt} separately for the two classes, first assuming broad and flat priors to estimate the mass parameters and then employing Gaussian priors on $r_{200\rm{c}}$ and $r_{\rm s}$, based on the colour-joint likelihood estimates, to compare the anisotropy profiles.
+Table \ref{tab:massbins_results} indicates that low-mass galaxies estimate a slightly higher cluster virial mass and scale radius (even if consistent within the uncertainties), as expected given the larger fraction of BC galaxies, while both populations show a similar predominantly radial anisotropy.
+The details are reported in Appendix \ref{app:high-vs-low-mass}.